 B. Bakker, F. Linaker, J. Schmidhuber.

 Domains Using Unsupervised Event Extraction.

 Intelligent Robots and Systems (IROS 2002), Lausanne, 2002.

-J. Schmidhuber (Dec 2020).
-10-year anniversary of our deep reinforcement learning with policy gradients for LSTM (2007-2010).
+J. Schmidhuber (AI Blog, Dec 2020).
+10-year anniversary of our journal paper on deep reinforcement learning with policy gradients for LSTM (2007-2010).
 Recent famous applications: DeepMind's Starcraft player (2019) and OpenAI's dextrous robot hand & Dota player (2018)—Bill Gates called this a huge milestone in advancing AI.